-If the applicant is not happy with the service it has received (rather than any part of this Housing Assistance Policy) they may contact the Residential Team Manager, Commercial and Regulatory Services on 01992 562186 or by email at: pshgrants@eppingforestdc.gov.uk.
+If the applicant is not happy with the service it has received (rather than any part of this Housing Assistance Policy) they may contact the Team Manager, Environmental Health: Private Sector Housing and Grants Service on 01992 564287 or by email at: privatesectorgrants@eppingforestdc.gov.uk.

-The decision of the Residential Team Manager is final with regard to the Council's internal processed although allegations of maladministration can be referred to the Local Government Ombudsman.
+The decision of the Residential Team Manager is final with regard to the Council's internal processes although allegations of maladministration can be referred to the Local Government Ombudsman.
 The Council's complaints procedure can also be used if the applicant wishes to make a complaint about the way something has been done, or not done, after being asked.

 The Council's residents are its top priority so it wants to know how it is doing and it wants to resolve any concerns as quickly as possible.
-Epping Forest District Council we define a complaint as an expression of dissatisfaction, where a resident feels that any of the following have happened:
+At Epping Forest District Council we define a complaint as an expression of dissatisfaction, where a resident feels that any of the following have happened:

-- Failure to provide a service or an experience of dissatisfaction with the way the Council has provided a service: - Unreasonable delays with the provision of a service; - Dissatisfaction with the way a Policy has been applied or a decision made; - Failure to fulfil statutory responsibilities; - Provision of inaccurate or false information and advice was provided; - The conduct of staff, partners or contractors has been inappropriate.
+- Failure to provide a service or an experience of dissatisfaction with the way the Council has provided a service; - Unreasonable delays with the provision of a service; - Dissatisfaction with the way a Policy has been applied or a decision made; - Failure to fulfil statutory responsibilities; - Provision of inaccurate or false information and advice was provided; - The conduct of staff, partners or contractors has been inappropriate.